destotelhorus/DCSMissionTools/README.md

 optional arguments:
   -h, --help          show this help message and exit -C, --compress-ids  Compresses the unit- and groupIds in the mission as to
-                      avoid theirvalues growing too large -F1, --fix-eplrs    Fixes wrongful links to groups for EPLRS waypoint settings.
-Will onlywork if used together with -C -v, --verbose       Give more feedback on what is being worked on
+                      avoid their values growing too large -F1, --fix-eplrs    Fixes incorrect links to groups for EPLRS waypoint settings.
+                      Will only work if used together with -C -v, --verbose       Give more feedback on what is being worked on
 ```